Avenger2256/cpm/README.md

 # CPM
-just a file storage for custom players models models
+just a file storage for CPM mod models